 Yi=132.5281-0.09019Xi

 This yields an estimated mean of 126.1246 mg/dl for a population of 71 year old subjects.
 The slope in this equation represents the estimated difference in mean LDL values over a unit difference in age.
 Thus, adding 0.09019 to the mean LDL calculated for age=71 yields the mean LDL calculated for age=70.
+3/3, watch sig figs.

 Based on your regression model, what is the estimated mean LDL level among a population of 75 year old subjects?
 How does the difference between your answer to this problem and your answer to part c relate to the slope?